 4. Configure Your Project

 With the basic example all set, we can start thinking about your own project.
-The steps will be similar, and some of the work you won't need to repeat.
+The steps will be similar, and some work you won't need to repeat.

 Garden is a powerful and flexible tool, and there are several things to learn along the way.
 We recommend the following to get going: